selabhvl/dat250public/expassignments/expass4.md

 ### Experiment 2: REST API for TODO-items

-Keep working with the forked repository from experiment 1 and also import the maven project located in **todos**.
+Keep working with the forked repository from experiment 1 and import the maven project in **todos**.
-After importing, run the test suite **TodoAPITest**.
+After importing, run the test suite **TodoControllerTest**.
 The tests should run but fail for now.

-Use the Spark/Java framework to implement a REST API for Todo-items that enables CRUD operations and uses JSON for the representation of todo resources.
+Use the Spark/Java framework to implement a REST API for Todo-items that enables CRUD operations and uses JSON to represent todo resources.
 We have implemented a set of test cases for the REST API.
-Your job is to implement the API such that all test cases pass **without** changing them.
+You'll need to implement the API so that all test cases pass **without** changing them.

 The REST API should make it possible to Create (POST) Todo-items, Read (GET) TODO-items, Update (PUT), and Delete (DELETE) Todo-items.
-See slide 36 from the lectures on web services for design principles on how you should organise the resources in a hierarchical information space of todo-items.
-The test cases will also hint at how the API should be structured.
+Please look at slide 36 from the lectures on web services for design principles on how to organize the resources in a hierarchical information space of todo-items.
+The test cases will require the API to be structured correctly.

 You may use the Spark/Java counter service project from experiment 1 as a starting point for the implementation.